ibexa/documentation-user/docs/editing_images.md

 # Editing images

-When you browse the [Media library](https://doc.ibexa.co/projects/userguide/en/latest/content_model/#content-and-media), or create or edit a Content Item that contains the *Image* or the *Image asset* field, you can perform basic image editing functions by using an Image Editor.
+When you browse the [Media library](https://doc.ibexa.co/projects/userguide/en/latest/content_model/#content-and-media), or create or edit a Content Item that contains the *Image* or the *Image asset* Field, you can perform basic image editing functions by using an Image Editor.

 The Image Editor function set includes: